ER5ATZ/dyson/README.md

 ## Overview

-The Dyson Sphere Project aims to demonstrate the concept of Dyson Spheres in a visually engaging manner.
+The Dyson Sphere Project aims to educate on the concept of Dyson Spheres in a visually engaging manner.
 It combines space textures, 3D modeling, and interactive elements to provide an immersive experience.

 ## Features